A handbook of holographic 4-point functions: Introduction

 An interesting approach to the construction of correlators is to use weight-shifting operators.
 These operators were introduced in position space in \cite{Karateev:2017jgd} (see also \cite{Costa:2018mcg}), and by construction, map CFT correlators of operators of given conformal dimensions to those of operators with different (shifted) conformal dimensions.
 One may thus start from `seed' correlators and obtain others using weight-shifting operators.
 These were applied in momentum space in \cite{Arkani-Hamed:2018kmz,Baumann:2019oyu} and we further develop and analyze this approach here.
 There are however a number of subtleties that need to be taken into account when using this method.
 First, the application of weight-shifting operators to exchange diagrams generally produces a linear combination of shifted exchange and contact diagrams, rather than a pure exchange diagram.
 So if one wants to obtain exchange diagrams using weight-shifting operators one needs to know first all the contact diagrams.
 Second, care is needed when renormalization is required: renormalized correlators obey inhomogeneous conformal Ward identities containing anomalies and beta functions, whereas these operators only connect solutions of the homogeneous conformal Ward identities.
 In particular, one cannot construct a renormalized correlator, which depends on the RG scale $\mu$, by acting with a ($\mu$-independent) weight-shifting operator on a finite correlator, since the latter has no $\mu$-dependence.
-One may apply them at the level of the regulated theory, but only a subset of weight-shifting operators yield useful relations as sometimes weight-shifting operators map regulated exchange diagrams to shifted contact diagrams only.
-For the cases we analyze, one may use weight-shifting operators to reduce all exchange diagrams to a single diagram per exchanged scalar ($\Delta_x=2$ and $\Delta_x=3$), plus all contact diagrams.
-One may further link the two master exchange integrals via a different relation, so that at the end all exchange integrals may be reduced to the exchange diagram with all external dimensions, and the dimension of the exchanged scalar, equal to three (plus all contact diagrams).
-However, while all obstacles have been avoided and the regulated amplitudes constructed, the resulting scheme is little simpler than evaluating the diagrams directly, at least for the cases we analyze.
+One may apply weight-shifting operators at the level of the regulated theory, but only a subset of them yield useful relations as sometimes weight-shifting operators map regulated exchange diagrams to shifted contact diagrams only.